9 Signs Someone Is Using You: How to Tell If Your Friend Is Using You for Money, Social Status, or Anything Else

 When something tragic happens, does your friend show up for you?
 Or do you hear nothing but crickets chirping?

-It's one thing if you're a Negative Ned and are always complaining about every little thing in your life--that would drive anyway away.
+It's one thing if you're a Negative Ned and are always complaining about every little thing in your life--that would drive anyone away.
 But if you're a reasonably positive person who is having an emergency, you should be able to expect a real friend to sympathize.

 7) You Only Hang Out With Them Under Specific Circumstances